Engine casting number (behind water pump / timing chain cover) 400 cid engine 389298 B.

 As you can see by my pencil marks, the 442 emblem will cover up the F-85 and Cutlass mounting holes, so you can use any panel on your 442.
 You simply have to drill 2 new holes.

 Notice the side trim on the seats are different.
-The Cutlass has a brushed look with squared top and the F-85 is shiny with a rounded, pointed top.
+The Convertible and Holiday Coupes have a brushed look with squared top and pleated seat coverings and the Sport Coupe is shiny with a rounded, pointed top and square tufted seat coverings with buttons.

 Thanx to:

-Kurt Shubert for bringing us up to speed on all of the accessory codes and more.
+Kurt Shubert & Mike Stilwell for their contributions of accessory codes and more.

-The head light bezels have a slightly different paint scheme.
+The 442 head light bezels have a slightly different paint scheme.
 The one on the left is from a 442.
-Notice that only the two horizontal bars closest to the center have chrome exposed (same as the grill), where the standard models (bezel on the right) have chrome showing on all bars and blackened in between.
+Notice that only the two horizontal bars closest to the center have chrome exposed (same as the grill), where the non 442 models (bezel on the right) have chrome showing on all bars and blackened in between.

 Notice the cross member, at the rear spring perches, on the 442 (left) has a lip in the center (for no apparent reason) and the regular Cutlass and F-85 (right) do not.